LenaSYS/XML_API/Assignment1_2020b.md

 1. Present the array data from the code below using html in a table.
 All data in the array should be shown.
 2. Use a **Column Layout** for each vehicle.
 3. The background color for each vehicle must change depending on the country of the vehicle producer.
 Any producer in the belarus should have a yellow background, and any other producers should have a light blue background.
 Any CSS must be defined in the document head.
 (No external css files, see conditional code example)
-4. Add styling to the rest of the elements to make the table  (use inline or css in head element, no external css files are allowed)
+4. Add styling (use inline or css in head element, no external css files are allowed) to the rest of the elements to make the table look better than the default e.g. make headings stand out clearly.
 5. No further styling is necessary, the default browser styling is sufficient.

 ### Report Requirements